tenzir/tenzir/doc/vastd.1.md

   The path on the file system where to store persistent state.

 `-e` *endpoint* [*127.0.0.1:42000*]
   The endpoint of the node to connect to or launch.
-(See below)
+(See vast(1) for syntax)

 `-f`
   Start daemon in foreground, i.e., do not detach from controlling terminal and